 The artistic heritage of the island nation of Antigua deepened dramatically with the recent emergence of its native son Frank Walter—reclusive artist, writer, philosopher and poet.
 Walter’s death in 2009 brought to light a remarkable trove of his paintings, sculpture, photographs, and constructions, along with at least 25,000 pages of his writing, that reveal a talent and intelligence not fully appreciated or understood during his lifetime.
-Walter chose to spend the last decades of his life isolated on a hilltop in a self-built house without water or electricity.
+Walter chose to spend his last decades isolated on a hilltop, living modestly in a self-built house.
 Upon his passing, Walter’s family carefully recorded and conserved as many as 1,500 objects found in his home.
 The resulting cache of artworks, most being seen publicly for the first time, is a strikingly beautiful panoply of forms and imagery that stake a claim to Antigua’s firm standing in world culture.

 Frank Walter’s art, like his life, was deceptively simple, full of straightforward truths and complex contradictions.
 He was a keen observer of humanity though he spent much of his life alone.
 He was at once a common sign painter and a visionary abstractionist; a small-time photographer whose passport photos were also deeply penetrating portraits; a collector of discarded scraps, torn and creased, on which he would paint a sunset for the ages.